If you’ve ever made a decision—from how you communicate important announcements to staff to what you ate for breakfast—you’ve used PTR.*

 Let’s say you’re a senior leader for a school or nonprofit.
 For as long as you’ve been there, all managers and project leaders have been asked to produce polished, written progress reports weekly.
 As you’re onboarding a new manager, here are some things you might communicate:

-It’s tempting to start with our preferences, which are often tied to our personal values and ethos, or traditions—including organizational ones (habits are hard to break!).
-However, we recommend that managers start from the bottom: get clear on the R, and then consider the preferences and traditions that might help or hurt your ability to get the results you need.
+It’s tempting to start with our traditions or preferences, which are often tied to our personal values and experiences.
+Habits are hard to break, and sometimes there’s a good reason for the approach we’ve used.
+However, we recommend that project leaders and managers start from the bottom: get clear on the R, and then consider the preferences and traditions that might help or hurt your path toward results.

-Want more?
-Check out some examples of PTR in action.
+Now, check out some additional examples of PTR in action.